ondrej-dusa/Portfolio/Projects.md

 ---
 layout: default
 ---
-#Projects
+# Projects

-This is where I will upload my project that I have done through out my Data Analytics journey.
+Here you can explore all the project I have been working on during my studies or personal research.

 ## [1.
 Value at Risk (VaR) Analysis of AAPL Stock](./Projects/Risk Analysis and Value at Risk (VaR).html)